Comfortable Home with Breathtaking Sea and Mountain Views(41 Reviews)

 Late bookings.
 A 10% discount on normal rates is available in respect of lettings booked within 14 days of commencement date.

-The house is located 4 miles from the village of Glenbeigh, and is set up above the famous Ring of Kerry on the Iveragh Peninsular.
-The area is one of the most scenic in the whole of Ireland, with Ireland's highest mountain a few miles away and magnificent ocean views both from the house itself and from countless points around the coast.
+The house is located 4 miles from the village of Glenbeigh, and is set up above the famous Ring of Kerry (part of the Wild Atlantic Way) on the Iveragh Peninsular.
+The area is one of the most scenic in the whole of Ireland, with Ireland's highest mountain a few miles away.
+There are magnificent ocean views both from the house itself and from countless points around the coast.
+We are 500 metres from the Gold Standard Kerry Dark Skies Reserve, giving virtually unparalleled starlit night skies.
 The Kerry Way passes the front gate, and takes you up in to local unspoilt hill walking areas.
 Our nearest small beach is a kilometre from the house, down a small lane, and the famous five kilometre beach, Rossbeigh Strand, is two kilometres away.
 Dooks links golf course is a ten minute drive, and lake and river fishing, and riding facilities are very close.
-Our local shop is a 600 metre stroll and famous restaurants and bars are a short drive away.
+Our local shop and summer-time cafe are a 600 metre stroll and famous restaurants and bars are a short drive away.

 Golf: Dooks, at 10 km, a short, but beautiful, links course overlooking Dingle Bay, recently substantially remodelled.